-Meanwhile, a day before the incident, I made a call for graphics designers on Facebook and I got a lot of suggestions.
-But I settled with Erhime Olotewo, a close friend.
+Meanwhile, a day before the incident, I made a call for graphics designers on Facebook and I got a lot of suggestions, but I settled with Erhime Olotewo, a facebook friend.

 I chatted him up and then called him, explaining what I needed the graphics design for.
 I told him I had been a victim of sexual abuse while growing up and though I had healed and moved on but I knew a lot of people who were still affected by their experience.
 I told him I would love to birth an initiative that fights sexual abuse and that I wouldn’t mind sharing my own story too.

 I had made this decision in July of the same year while on a sickbed and wondering how the life experiences I had experienced would become helpful to humanity.